- Purchase the complete Expat Arrivals Czech Republic Guide (PDF)

 Family in Czech Republic

 Family is important in Czech culture.
-Family gatherings are a common practice during the weekends or on special holidays and are often the centre of the social lives of locals.
+Family gatherings are a common practice on weekends or on special holidays and are often the centre of the social lives of locals.

-When a child reaches adulthood, they customarily move out of their parents’ homes, but it is still common for children to live in the same town as their parents.
+When a child reaches adulthood, they customarily move out of their parents’ homes, but it's still common for children to live in the same town as their parents.
 Thus, the closeness between grandparents and grandchildren is maintained.
-It is normal to see older people pushing strollers on the streets, as grandparents often babysit their grandchildren.